-- 5.1 The results of the procurement process are set out in a separate Exempt Annex 2.
-The tendering process excluded the proposed Bury St Edmunds Football Club which was originally included in Report B317 since this development is not at a sufficiently advanced stage. - 5.2 The outcome of tendering shows that the unit cost of installed solar photovoltaics is predicted to be significantly lower than reported in Report B317.
-It has also revealed that the corporate property listed in Annex 1 could accommodate significantly more solar panels.
-This means that the Council could achieve a higher return on investment than previously predicted and that there is more space on which to install panels on Council property to realise the higher return. - 5.3 The project as a whole is due for completion by the end of March 2012.
-This is because the structure of the Government's Feed-in-Tariff favours 'early adopters'; entrants after April 2012 are likely to receive a lower tariff. - 5.4 It is also understood that there has been a lot of interest from local authorities who plan to use the PRO5 Framework Agreement to procure renewable energy technologies before the end of March 2012.
+- 5.1 The results of the procurement process are set out in a separate Exempt Annex 2, and will be completed and forwarded to the Cabinet in due course. - 5.2 The project as a whole is due for completion by the end of March 2012.
+This is because the structure of the Government's Feed-in-Tariff favours 'early adopters'; entrants after April 2012 are likely to receive a lower tariff. - 5.3 It is also understood that there has been a lot of interest from local authorities who plan to use the PRO5 Framework Agreement to procure renewable energy technologies before the end of March 2012.
 The impact of this demand on the suppliers is likely to adversely affect those local authorities which delay their entry into the market.
 This could result in some local authorities experiencing delay in securing installation dates before the end of March 2012 hence not securing the most advantageous tariff rates. - It is, therefore, essential that no undue delay in the timetable is experienced and, in particular, that the contract is awarded as soon as possible in September 2011.
-For this reason, the Mayor has agreed that, on grounds of urgency, the call-in procedure shall not apply to recommendations 2.1 and 2.2 above, since such a delay would prejudice the Council's and the public's interest.
+For this reason, the Mayor has agreed that, on grounds of urgency, the call-in procedure shall not apply to any decision to award the contract, since such a delay would prejudice the Council's and the public's interest.